Thierry61/node-summary/README.md

 npm run build
 ```

-Redefine `-H` option in `start` command of package.json to correspond to NextJs app exposed address.
+Redefine `-H` option in `start` command of package.json to correspond to NextJS app exposed address.
 This address can be different from bitcoind host.

 Allow 3003 port in your firewall.
 For UFW the command is `sudo ufw allow from 192.168.110.0/24 to any port 3003 proto tcp` (this is my VPN cidr)